 5. Shop at the Jim Thompson Store: Purchase authentic Thai silk scarves, clothing, bags, and home décor items.

-6. Dine at Jim Thompson Restaurant: Enjoy Thai cuisine by the water canal in a calm tropical setting.
+6. Dine at Jim Thompson Restaurant: Enjoy authentic Thai cuisine in a tranquil garden setting near the historic klong (canal).

 Season